Samya-S/jeechallenger/README.md

 ## All versions

+### jeechallenger v2.0
+Upgraded the vanilla JavaScript project to `Next.js` application.
+This is a major update and managed in the repository [Samya-S/jeechallenger-2.0](https://github.com/Samya-S/jeechallenger-2.0)

 ### jeechallenger v1.2
-This is the current version and it is made using `HTML`, `CSS` and vanilla `JavaScript`.
-The code is available at the `main branch` of this repository (with all updates) as well as at [Samya-S/jeechallenger-v1.2](https://github.com/Samya-S/jeechallenger-v1.2) (archived and not updated).
+This is version 1.2, made using `HTML`, `CSS` and vanilla `JavaScript`.
+The code is available at the `main branch` of this repository (with all updates) and at [Samya-S/jeechallenger-v1.2](https://github.com/Samya-S/jeechallenger-v1.2) (archived and not updated).

 ### jeechallenger v1.1
 This version includes `PHP`.
-The code is available at `v1.1 branch` of this repository as well as at [Samya-S/jeechallenger-v1.1](https://github.com/Samya-S/jeechallenger-v1.1) (archived and not updated).
+The code is available at `v1.1 branch` of this repository and at [Samya-S/jeechallenger-v1.1](https://github.com/Samya-S/jeechallenger-v1.1) (archived and not updated).

 ### jeechallenger v1.0
-This version made using `HTML`, `CSS` and vanilla `JavaScript`.
+This version is made using `HTML`, `CSS` and vanilla `JavaScript`.
 The code is available at `v1.0 branch` of this repository.